Agent Skills

 Skill files are plain markdown with a small YAML header.
 The agent platform indexes them at session start, then surfaces a skill into the prompt when the user's task matches its trigger description.
 Two consequences worth understanding:

 Skills are lazy.
 A skill that lives in your project but isn't relevant to the current task doesn't consume tokens.
-Adding Witan's skills won't slow down a task that has nothing to do with spreadsheets.
+Adding Witan's skills won't slow down a task that has nothing to do with spreadsheets or presentations.

 Skills are versioned with your project.
 Once you run npx skills add witanlabs/witan-cli, the skill files are checked into your repo.
 When Witan ships new commands, run the install command again to update — and review the diff like any other dependency upgrade.